thainamhoang/adasite/index.md

 {% include analysis/similarity_hist.html %}

 The values are normally distributed and in order to keep it simple, let's set the limit for creating as edge to 75% percentile.
-We have finally reached the goal... we have the graph.
+We have finally reached the goal... we have a graph.
 For better visibility, the one below only includes the movies from 2012.
-As you can see, we have only one big cluster with some movies on the outskirts.
 For the first graph, we use really simple approach, where the size of the node is constant and the color depicts the rating (**lighter color → higher rating**).